 A perfectly designed process for producing ethanol from ethylene would be the catalytic hydration method developed based on direct hydration technology.
-This method has very less bottleneck factors when compared to other methods like indirect hydration technology.
+This method has very fewer bottleneck factors when compared to other methods like indirect hydration technology.
 Direct catalytic hydration method posses optimized energy consumption and material balance.
-Equipments used in catalytic hydration are lesser than old process in practice.
+Equipments used in catalytic hydration are lesser than the old process in practice.

 Process description of catalytic hydration of ethylene: